aiidateam/aiida-core/docs/source/topics/calculations/usage.rst

             ├─ file_c.txt
             └─ file_d.txt

+Note that `target` here is not used to rename the retrieved file or folder, but indicates the path of the directory into which the source is copied.
 The target relative path is also compatible with glob patterns in the source relative paths:

 .. code:: bash